mjc-school/MJC-School/modules/module #3. REST API Advanced/README.md

 ### Task #2
 The application should be extended to expose the following REST APIs:
-1. Change single field of main entity (using HTTP PATCH method).
+1. Change single field of main entity (e.g. if you are using suggested in the previous module model, you should implement the possibility to change only duration of a certificate or only price).
-2. Make an order (or any relevant action) on main entity for a User.
+2. Make an order (or any relevant action) on main entity for a user.
 3. Get information about user’s orders.
 4. Get information about user’s order: cost and timestamp of a purchase.
 5. Get the most widely used secondary entity of a user with the highest cost of all orders.